now-drughub-reddit/drughub-reddit/README.md

-Update:  Tuesday 19 August 2025
+Update:  Saturday 23 August 2025 Hey everyone, the broken link has been fixed.